Lost Houses

 • Listing: The property has three buildings, including a 700 square-foot guest house.

-• Their son, William Thornton Whitsett (1866-1934), was a renowned educator.
-In 1888, he founded the Whitsett Institute, a boarding school for boys.
-He operated it until it was destroyed by a fire in 1918.
+Their son, William Thornton Whitsett (1866-1934), was a renowned educator.
+In 1888, he founded the Whitsett Institute, a boarding school for boys, and operated it until it was destroyed by a fire in 1918.
 He served on the Guilford County Board of Education for 21 years and as a trustee of the University of North Carolina for 22 years.

 5732 N.C.
 Highway 49, Mebane, Alamance County